How to Express Future in the Past in Italian

 You shouldn’t have let her go!

-What could have I done for stopping them?
+What could I have done to stop them?

 Il bambino sarebbe stato avvistato al confine con la Spagna.